Noel F. Parrish: Initial problems

 Local white residents of the area objected almost immediately.
 They complained about black MPs challenging white people and patrolling the town while brandishing their military weapons.
 The first commanding officer, Major James Ellison, was supportive of his MPs; however, he was soon relieved of his command.
-A segregationist colonel replaced Ellison, and enforced segregation both on and off the base.
+A segregationist colonel, Frederick Kimble, replaced Ellison, and enforced segregation both on and off the base.
 This prompted black newspapers to protest his assignment.
-The colonel was transferred with a promotion, and Noel Parrish then took command as 'director of training'.
+Kimble was transferred with a promotion, and Noel Parrish then took command as 'director of training'.
 The lack of assignments according to background and training led to an excess of non-aviation black officers without a mission.
 This became disparaging to morale, as the facility became overcrowded.
 As there was little in the line of recreation, Parrish began to arrange for celebrities to visit and perform at the base.
 Lena Horne, Joe Louis, Ella Fitzgerald, Ray Robinson, Louis Armstrong, and Langston Hughes were among the many guests.
 Parrish also desegregated the base to a much larger extent than his predecessors.

 Parrish demanded high standards of performance of his men and did not view race as an issue.
 Parrish felt that what mattered was professionalism and an individual's capacities, techniques, and judgement.
 Parrish held his black trainees to the same high standards of performance as whites; and those who did not meet those standards were failed out of the program.